marcsusagna/local_polars_read_databricks_unity_catalog/README.md

 ## Read UC objects directly from polars

-Polars is looking into this directly (https://docs.pola.rs/api/python/stable/reference/catalog/api/polars.Catalog.html#polars.Catalog) so we don't need to use deltalake library.
+Polars is looking into this directly ([Polars UC](https://docs.pola.rs/api/python/stable/reference/catalog/api/polars.Catalog.html#polars.Catalog)) so we don't need to use deltalake library.
 However, it is marked unstable as of July 2025 and you would be locking yourself into polars, when a local client could be using other tools like duckdb, pandas or daft.
-I recommend reading this https://delta.io/blog/delta-lake-without-spark/ to understand this flexibility .
+I recommend reading this [Delta without spark](https://delta.io/blog/delta-lake-without-spark/) to understand this flexibility .

 ## Bypass UC and access cloud storage directly